antronerds/r2-tutorials/docs/Using_Signatures.md

+To interpret gene-expression data at the level of biological processes rather than individual genes, R2 offers several ways to convert a list of genes (a “signature” or “gene set”) into a single activity score per sample.
+These methods differ in how they summarize the expression patterns of the genes in the signature and in how sensitive they are to subtle differences across samples.
+In this chapter we introduce three approaches: the weighted average z-score used by R2, ssGSEA, and GSVA.

-Within the current context, we define a signature as a collection of genes that are defined on a particular basis.
+Why We define a signature as a collection of genes that are defined on a particular basis.
 This can be the presence within a gene-ontology class, the genomic location of a gene, or perhaps something potentially more meaningful like a functional pathway signature.
-Functional pathway signatures are mRNA proxies for a particular perturbation, such as the response to the downregulation of a gene, or the consequence of a targeted compound (drug).
+Functional pathway signatures are mRNA proxies for a particular perturbation, such as the response to the down regulation of a gene, or the consequence of a targeted compound (drug).
 Especially in this context, the collection of genes may have predictive power for the activity of a process.
-Of course it becomes cumbersome to assess the activity on a gene-by-gene basis.
+Of course, it becomes cumbersome to assess the activity on a gene-by-gene basis.
 It would be very handy if we could express the behavior of all the genes in a single value.
 Within R2, we can convert the behavior of a list of genes into a signature score that